utah-datascience/utah-datascience.github.io/members.md

 <h3 class="display-3 text-center mb-3">Affiliated Members</h3>
 {% assign members_list = site.members | where: "type", "affiliated"  | sort: 'date' %}
 {% include members_list.html members_list = members_list %}

 ---

+The UCDS is led by a director, with the assistance of associate directors and the other core members.
+The Associate Direct or Research organizes research-focused events like the <a href="seminar.html">Data Science Seminar</a>.
+The Associare Director of Outreach builds relations with other researchers around campus, including through the annual <a href="dataday.html">Data Science Day</a>.
+And the Associate Director of Student Involvement leads efforts to engage students in data science, including as liason to associated <a href="club.html">student groups</a>.
+The Affiliated members repsents the centers connections around campus into the many disciplines where data science reaches.

+---